-From Hill End, we set out for Worm's Head.
-This rocky promontory offers sweeping views of Rhossili Bay.
-If tides allow we'll explore the promontory itself.
-Looking back on the 5km stretch of Rhossili Bay's sands, few would argue it's not worth the detour.
+From Rhossili Bay, we set out for Worm's Head, a rocky promontory with sweeping views of the bay.
+If tides allow, we'll explore the promontory itself.
+Looking back on the 3mi (5km) stretch of Rhossili Bay sands, few would argue it's not worth the detour.
 Back on the mainland, we enjoy a clifftop walk to Port Eynon.
-Again tide permitting, we may explore the ruins of the Salt House.
+Tide permitting, we explore the ruins of the Salt House.
 We then transfer back to our base.
+Total ascent: 1,460ft (445m)

-Leaving behind sandy beaches as we head to the limestone cliffs, we walk through Oxwich Burrows National Nature Reserve.
-Here there is a rare mix of fresh and salt marshes, cliffs and woodland and another of the Welsh coast's beautiful beaches.
-We then come to Three Cliffs Bay where in summer lizards can be seen basking in the sun.
+Leaving the sandy beaches as we head to the limestone cliffs, we walk through Oxwich National Nature Reserve.
+Here there is a rare mix of fresh and salt marshes, cliffs and woodland and another beautiful Welsh beach.
+We then come to Three Cliffs Bay, where lizards sunbathe in summer.
 There should also be visibility to Pennard Castle, originally built in the 12th century, though the stone ruins on show today are from a rebuild in the 13th and 14th centuries.
+Total ascent: 1,310ft (400m)

 The final section of the path leads from Southgate along high cliffs to Pwlldu Head.
-The bays and coves along the way are gloriously untouched and as we reach the end of the headland the Mumbles Lighthouse appears in the distance, standing proudly for over 200 years just off the coast on a small island.
+The bays and coves along the way are gloriously untouched and as we reach the end of the headland the Mumbles Lighthouse appears in the distance, standing proudly for more than 200 years on a small island just off the coast.
 The seaside town of Mumbles itself lies just a little further on, marking the end of the Gower Coastal Path and a fitting way to end our journey.
+This evening we have a farewell dinner at our hotel.
+Total ascent: 855ft (260m)

-Time to say goodbye to this beautiful corner of Wales.
+It’s time to say goodbye to this beautiful corner of Wales as we head home after breakfast.

 Our aim is to provide holidays that are unbeatable for choice and flexibility.
 We've listed our most popular travel options below, however you aren't limited to these - we can tailor-make virtually any holiday to suit.